Esri/arcgis-maps-sdk-swift-toolkit/Documentation/UtilityNetworkTrace/README.md

     ///   - graphicsOverlay: The graphics overlay to hold generated starting point and trace graphics.
     ///   - map: The map containing the utility network(s).
     ///   - mapPoint: Acts as the point at which newly selected starting point graphics will be created.
-    ///   - viewPoint: Acts as the point of identification for items tapped in the utility network.
+    ///   - screenPoint: Acts as the point of identification for items tapped in the utility network.
     ///   - mapViewProxy: Provides a method of layer identification when starting points are being
     ///   chosen.
     ///   - viewpoint: Allows the utility network trace tool to update the parent map view's viewpoint.